What is meant by “maternity”?

 I’m struggling with pregnancy piles now, what can I do?

-If you are pregnant and you find that constipation has been a real issue and you find sitting down truly uncomfortable, consider getting a maternity cushion to sit on.
+If you are pregnant and you find that constipation has been a real issue and you find sitting down truly uncomfortable, consider getting a specially designed seating cushion to sit on.
 Many women use the Comfyse Cushy Cushion which has a unique and flexible shape which enables pregnant women to sit down and reduce their discomfort caused by piles.

 When to tell family and friends about your pregnancy